 Either way, you can select the band that fits your fitness level and budget.

-These are just the few of many great benefits of resistance bands.
+These are just the few of many great benefits.
 Whether you’re a beginner or a frequent strength trainer, anyone can benefit from adding one of these bands to their workout routine!

 FREQUENTLY ASKED QUESTIONS